Pisa on €43 a Day: The University City Where Students Eat Better Than Tourists and the Tower Costs Nothing to Admire

 - Best for: Solo travelers, social atmosphere

-- Tip: Book early during summer and university exam periods
+- Tip: Book early during summer and university exam periods.
+This is the most reliable budget bed in Pisa.

 Hostel Pisa Tower